ejb6f/ds4002project3/DATA/how-to-obtain-data.md

 # How to obtain the data

-Since the dataset is too large to upload, here are the instructions to obtain it:
+Since the dataset is too large to upload, here are the instructions on how to obtain it:

 1. Go to this link: https://susanqq.github.io/UTKFace/
 2. Scroll down to the "Datasets" section and click on "ZIP File (1.3GB)" below "In-the-wild Faces"